ihebchebbi1998tn/ihebchebbitest/README.md

 ---

 ### 🪙 Bonus: Blockchain Integration (Optional)
 This AI-powered catalog could be integrated with blockchain features by using token-gated pricing (special prices for users holding certain tokens), storing user preferences or purchase history on-chain for privacy and portability, and enabling loyalty programs via smart contracts that reward users with discounts or perks based on their on-chain activity.
 This would make pricing and personalization transparent, secure, and user-owned.
-Additionally, dynamic pricing rules could be published on-chain for auditability, and product recommendations could be personalized based on verified, decentralized user data.

----

-### 🪙 Bonus: Blockchain Integration (Optional)
-This AI-powered catalog could be integrated with blockchain features by using token-gated pricing (special prices for users holding certain tokens), storing user preferences or purchase history on-chain for privacy and portability, and enabling loyalty programs via smart contracts that reward users with discounts or perks based on their on-chain activity.
-This would make pricing and personalization transparent, secure, and user-owned.